vggls/language_models/README.md

 ## Intro
 This is an introductory repo to different architectures of language models, trained and tested on the Penn Treebank.
-In sections A-C we present the steps followed for each model while section D is dedicated to comparisons and discussion.
+In sections A-C we present the steps followed to construct for each model, while section D is dedicated to analysis of results, comparisons and discussion.

   A. 3-gram language model with Laplace smoothing <br>
   B. LSTM neural language model: I) with trainable embeddings, II) with pretrained embeddings **(currently working on improvements)** <br>
   C. Transformer model **(to do)** <br>
   D. Discussion **(to do)**

+In our experiments, the Penn Treebank is downloaded from nltk and the sentences come in tokenized form.In our analysis, we consider all tokens in lower letter format, except for the '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-' tokens describing parentheses variations.
+The numbers and punctuation symbols were also preserved.
+In addition, a token is considered unknown, '< unk>' token, if it appears less than 3 times in the training tokens set.
+Based on this we construct the vocabulary V, which contains the set of words that the model sees during training.
+In turn is used for replacing with '< unk>' test tokens not included in it.

 ## A. 3-gram language model with Laplace smoothing
-- Training-Test data: 3576-338 sentences, downloaded in tokenized form.
-We consider all tokens, including punctuation and numbers, except for '-LRB-', '-RRB-', '-LSB-', '-RSB-', '-LCB-', '-RCB-'.
-- For each token lower all letters.
-- Unknown words: A token is considered unknown, '< unk>' token, if it appears less than 3 times in the training tokens set or if it contains the un-natural sequence ' \ /' (Penn Treebank comes with tokens of this form as well).
+- Training-Test data: 3576-338 sentences
 - 2-grams (sequences of 2 words): for each tokenized sentence add one '< bos>' token at the beginning and one '< eos>' token at the end.
 Then extract the resulting 2-grams per sentence.
 - 3-grams (sequences of 3 words): for each tokenized sentence add two '< bos>' tokens at the beginning and two '< eos>' tokens at the end.
 Then extract the resulting 3-grams per sentence.
 - Calculate 3-gram model with add-1 smoothing: